 In addition, CBRE categorized zoning of existing properties and provided recommendations for potential zoning changes.
 The inventory identified 136 parcels that do not have any improvements and/or serve as parking locations.
 Of the 136 parcels for potential disposition, twenty-three (23) are vacant lots encompassing 238,288 square feet with no clear use identified.
-The underutilized parcels or disposition candidates were summarized with a proposed rezoning (Table 12 of Attachment A) and mapped (Attachment C).
+The underutilized parcels or disposition candidates were summarized with a proposed rezoning and mapped.
 The City would work in collaboration with the Planning and Zoning Department to assure compatibility with surrounding uses and neighborhoods.